cobbler/koan/docs/cobbler-register.rst

 ADDITIONAL
 ##########

-Reading the koan manpage, www.cobbler.github.io or this Readthedocs-Project is highly recommended.
+Reading the Koan manpage, www.cobbler.github.io or this Readthedocs-Project is highly recommended.

 AUTHOR
 ######